w3c/tokyo18-workshop/sponsorship.md

 layout: home
 ---

-# Sponsoring the W3C Workshop on Manga, Comics, and Fixed Layout Publications
+# Sponsoring the W3C Workshop on Digital Publication Layout and Presentation (from Manga to Magazines)

-(Some general text on the Workshop T.B.D.)
-{: .todo}
+This workshop is intended to bring together experts to evaluate the current status and explore future directions of visually-rich long-form digital publications based on Web Technologies (particularly CSS, the formatting language of the Web), encompassing both fixed and dynamic layouts.
+Such “high-design” publications, with complex or sophisticated layout, may be sequential art (Comics, Manga, Bandes Dessinées, etc.), magazines, picture books, cookbooks, educational materials, etc.

-For more details on the workshop, see the [W3C Workshop on Manga, Comics, and Fixed Layout Publications](index.html).
+For more details on the workshop, see the [Workshop on Digital Publication Layout and Presentation (from Manga to Magazines)](index.html).

 ## Why Sponsor This Workshop?